winitzki/scall/tutorial/programming_dhall.md

 Given a type constructor with multiple type parameters, we may impose a type quantifier on some of the parameters and obtain a type constructor with fewer type parameters.
 Imposing type quantifiers will not change the covariance properties of the type constructor.
-In this way, we may produce functors or contrafunctors that have type quantifiers.
+In this way, we may produce new functors or contrafunctors.

 Without loss of generality, we consider a type constructor `F` that has two type parameters and define a new type constructor `G` by imposing a universal type quantifier on the second type parameter of `F`.
+(The first type parameter remains free.)
 In a mathematical notation, the definition of `G` is $G ~a = \forall b.~ F~ a~ b$.
 The corresponding Dhall code is: